Keep Content From Being All Things to All People with Buyer Stages

 One of the most glorious things about B2B content marketing is that it’s never about casting a wide net and trying to have mass appeal.
-Tailored to a specific buyer at a specific point in their journey, B2B content is the polar opposite of “be all things to all people.”
+It’s the polar opposite of “be all things to all people.”

 In a business world overrun by jargon like “disruption” and “innovation,” there is something undeniably soothing about holding on to traditions.
 First invented by advertising advocate Elias St. Elmo Lewis in 1898, marketing funnels are still, in fact, being used today.